kadesina/Into/README.md

 # Introduction

-# 🔐 Active Directory Detection & Response Lab
+# 🔐 Active Directory Detection & Response Project

 This lab focuses on detecting **unauthorized user activity** within an Active Directory environment using **Splunk**, **Slack**, and **Shuffle** for detection and automated response.
 It is deployed on the **Vultr cloud platform**, providing a scalable and realistic environment for hands-on cybersecurity training.